DxO PureRAW offers three types of photo processing:

 - Export to an external program.

-DxO PureRAW 2 does not allow you to import images directly from a camera or memory card.
-To do so, you’ll need to transfer the images to your hard drive using any software or device of your choosing.
-Once they’ve been added to your hard drive, DxO PureRAW 2 allows you to either add photos by navigating to the folder where they’re saved, or by dragging and dropping them onto the program’s screen from a Finder (Mac) or File Explorer (PC) window.
+DxO PureRAW 3 does not allow you to import images directly from a camera or memory card.
+To do so, you’ll need to transfer the images to your hard drive using your choice of software or device.
+Once they’ve been added to your hard drive, DxO PureRAW 3 allows you to add photos either by navigating to the folder where they’re saved, or by dragging and dropping them onto the program’s screen from a Finder (Mac) or File Explorer (PC) window.

-The first time you use DxO PureRAW 2, the view that allows you to add photos is empty and instead suffest the following buttons and explanations:
+The first time you use DxO PureRAW 3, the view that allows you to add photos is empty and instead suggests the following buttons and explanations:

-- Download sample RAW images (to try out the program, for example).
+3. Download sample RAW images (provided by DxO to try out the software).

 First method for adding photos:

-- Click on + Add photos for editing/processing (either in the middle or top bar).
+- Click on Add RAW files to process in the center, or click Add to Lightbox in the upper toolbar.
 If you do not have RAW files, or if you would like to run tests on images other than your own, you can use the samples by clicking Download the sample RAW files.

 - A system window will open: Locate the number and folder of photos you would like to add.